MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 - They need to find someone who can offer advice or skills
 - They want to see what the organization has or knows

 The evolution of Search starts from the basic 'index card' concept, which tells you where to find the document etc. you are looking for, epitomized by the Dewey Decimal system found in libraries.
-As technology developed, it become possible to search limited metadata (filename) in file repositories, then other attributes and eventually search engines were able to index contents (Semantic analysis), file properties and metadata/tags across multiple repositories.
+As technology developed, it became possible to search limited metadata (filename) in file repositories, then other attributes and eventually search engines were able to index contents (Semantic analysis), file properties and metadata/tags across multiple repositories.
 In parallel, the user experience of the search, especially for creating the query and presenting results has improved from basic or cluttered to strongly structured with previews and interaction points, plus post-search filtering or refinement.
 In parallel, the technologies have become aware of security and governance, reporting and feedback, content weighting and relevance (e.g. headings are more important than text), context, relevancy and 'freshness' (more recent content is likely to be more useful) and can deal with advanced content management technologies.

-Search provides mutiple 'experiences', often using one or more Indexes based on proprietary organizational data (semantic index), public data and 3rd party knowledge sources.
+Search provides multiple 'experiences', often using one or more Indexes based on proprietary organizational data (semantic index), public data and 3rd party knowledge sources.

 Search has evolved through the improvement of the search indexing and categorization processes using graphs, Artificial Intelligence, and Bing algorithms to build results which are personalized for each user.
 This enables more insightful results based on understanding of the context, where the search is performed and importance of the content.